Network Cluster-Robust Inference: Summary of Results and Recommendations

-The cluster-robust methods previously cited all require {\em asymptotic independence} in the sense that $\bm{\Sigma}_{\ell m}=\zero$ for all $\ell\neq m$ \citep[e.g.][Assumption 2.2(i)]{canay2020wild}.
-Assumption 3.1(ii) of \cite{canay2017randomization} imposes symmetry of the limit distribution, which, under the group of transformations considered in their \S 4 and our equation \eqref{sinfp}, corresponds to having off-diagonal blocks equal to zero. {\em We therefore interpret zero off-diagonal blocks $\bm{\Sigma}_{\ell m}$ as the key requirement for the validity of cluster-robust methods.} Our goal is to provide primitive restrictions on the clusters and data-generating process under which this holds.
+{\em We therefore interpret this as the key requirement for the validity of cluster-robust methods.} Our goal is to provide primitive restrictions on the clusters and data-generating process under which this holds.
+Toward this end, we next introduce some standard definitions from spectral graph theory \citep{chung1997spectral,trevisan2016lecture}. \begin{definition} \begin{enumerate}[(a)] \item The {\em edge boundary size} of $S \subseteq \mathcal{N}_n$ with respect to $\bm{A}$ is

-Toward this end, we next introduce some standard definitions from spectral graph theory \citep{chung1997spectral,trevisan2016lecture}. \begin{definition} For any $S \subseteq \mathcal{N}_n$, define its {\em edge boundary size} with respect to $\bm{A}$ as the number of links involving a unit in $S$ and a unit not in $S$:
+the number of links involving a unit in $S$ and a unit not in $S$.